Translate

 Maryann Horton Luongo '93

-A passionate supporter of NDA, Maryann played a pivotal role in the school's 425b Campaign- which transformed the Gage House into the World Language & Communication Center.
-She successfully helped raise $1.7 million for the renovation, completed in September 2014.
-This renovation was part of a larger capital campaign aimed at enhancing NDA's facilities to better serve its students and enrich the educational experience.
-In recognition of her outstanding contributions and unwavering commitment to advancing NDA's mission, Maryann was honored in 2014 with the St. Julie Award.
+Dedicated to giving back, Maryann has been a passionate supporter of NDA, serving on its Board of Trustees and playing a pivotal role in leading the 425B Campaign, which transformed the Gage House into the World Language & Communication Center in 2014.
+In recognition of her outstanding contributions and unwavering commitment to NDA's mission, she was honored with the St. Julie Award that same year.

-In 2015, NDA Worcester claimed the state title by a narrow single stroke victory over NDA Hingham, finishing the season undefeated with a perfect 16-0 record.
+In 2015, NDA Worcester claimed the state title by a narrow single-stroke victory over NDA Hingham, finishing the season undefeated with a perfect 16-0 record.
 The team also won the district tournament, with Lauren Fantaroni, a junior, taking the district individual title by shooting a 79 at Holden Hills.
 In 2015, Lauren was also named the Central Massachusetts Player of the Year.
+Key members of the 2015 team included Valentina Shrum, Sarah Plante, Lauren Fantaroni, Katie Wickstrom, Madison Streeter, Annie Spellane, Faith Duquette, Ashley Coburn, and Molly Cloutier, all of whom played a crucial role in the team's success that season.

 Coached by Dennis Streeter and assisted by Tom Coburn, Shawn Cooksey, and Jaron Valukis, 2016 was perhaps the most impressive yet.
-With a strong core of players, including Lauren Fantaroni '16 and Annie Spellane '17, Ashley Coburn '17 , and Madison Streeter '17, the team dominated both the district and state tournaments.
+With a strong core of players, including Lauren Fantaroni '16, Annie Spellane '17, Ashley Coburn '17, and Madison Streeter '17, the team dominated both the district and state tournaments.
 In the district tournament, the team won by an incredible thirty-seven strokes, and in the state tournament, they emerged victorious by thirty-five strokes—solidifying their place as one of the most powerful teams in the region.